FusionAuth/fusionauth-site/site/_posts/2021-12-18-cybanetix-fusionauth-pci-dss.md

 **Dan:** Any general feedback/areas to improve?

-**Brad:** Group or Role based application assignments would be hugely beneficial, as currently this is still a user-by-user permission setting that has to be configured by our staff, rather than by group membership of a user.
+**Brad:** Group or Role based application assignments would be hugely beneficial, as currently this is still a user-by-user permission setting that has to be configured by our staff, rather than by group membership of a user. _[Ed: this feature request is [being tracked here](https://github.com/FusionAuth/fusionauth-issues/issues/1533).]_

 -------